xinabox/pxt-OD01/README.md

 # XinaBox OD01 MakeCode extension

 The OD01 is 64x128 dot matrix monochrome OLED screen which has an SSD1306 mounted on to it.
-Use it with a micro:bit to expand your output options:
+Use it with a micro:bit to show large amounts of data on screen at the same time.

 ![](od01.jpg)

 This library provides functions to print and draw to the OD01 OLED display.

-The following functions are provided (with examples later):
+The following Standard Printing functions are provided (with examples later):
-* initialise OLED.
-This is triggered by default and you don't need to use this normally.
-* display ON / OFF.
-It is ON by default

-NB: you do NOT need to initialise or turn on the OLED before using it - both are done when the micro:bit powers up the circuit.
 * print String.
 Write anything to screen, and specify whether to start the NEXT print on a new line.
 * print number.
 Write a number to screen, and specify whether to start the NEXT print on a new line.
 * clear screen.
 * invert screen TRUE / FALSE.
 Setting this to TRUE causes all pixels to change from on to off, or off to on.

-These are your main printing tools, but you can also use these functions to put text and numbers on screen:
+These are your main printing tools, but you can also use the "Print anywhere on screen" functions to put text and numbers on screen:
 * show string
 * show number

 The 2 functions allow you to specify the location where the text / number is printed.
 In addition, you can use a Color parameter to write the text / number differently

-There are also several functions that allow you to draw items on to the screen at a location you specify:
+There are also several "Drawing" functions that allow you to draw items on to the screen at a location you specify:
 * set pixel
 * draw horizontal line
 * draw vertical line